Lateral movement risks in the cloud and how to prevent them – Part 1: the network layer (VPC)

 Developing a firm understanding of various attack TTPs is crucial to anyone working in cybersecurity.
 In this first blog post, we introduced the concept of lateral movement in cloud environments, focusing mainly on the VPC network layer.
 We presented the main differences between on-prem and cloud environments, outlined typical lateral movement techniques in the VPC, and highlighted 5 network best practices to reduce its attack surface.
 Moreover, we shared our team’s research findings.

-In the next post in this series, we will examine lateral movement in the cloud’s IAM layer.
-We will discuss its capabilities and challenges, explain some common attacker TTPs, and list key IAM best practices to strengthen organizations’ environments and minimize the blast radius of potential breaches.
+In the next post in this series, we will examine lateral movement from Kubernetes clusters to the cloud.
+We will explain some common attacker TTPs, and list key best practices to strengthen organizations’ environments and minimize the blast radius of potential breaches.

 This blog post was written by Wiz Research, as part of our ongoing mission to analyze threats to the cloud, build mechanisms that prevent and detect them, and fortify cloud security strategies.